- About

 29 April 2026

-Berry Smith Announces Key Promotion and New Appointments Across Growing Teams Berry Smith is pleased to announce a number of recent promotions and new appointments across the firm, reflecting its continued growth and commitment to investing in its people.
+Berry Smith Announces Key Promotions and New Appointments Across Growing Teams Berry Smith is pleased to announce a number of recent promotions and new appointments across the firm, reflecting its continued growth and commitment to investing in its people.
 Abbie Baker has been promoted to Senior Associate within the Corporate & Commercial team.
 Abbie has […]

 UK Government Review of AI and Copyright: What It Could Mean for Businesses